|

 , approximately

-electron.
-Parenthetical numbers next to quoted numerical figures signify
+Parenthetical numbers next to quoted numerical figures signify the

-the uncertainty in the last digits.
-Unless otherwise stated,
+uncertainty in the last digits.
+Unless otherwise stated, experimental

-experimental data is sourced from ‘Review of Particle
+data is sourced from ‘Review of Particle Properties,’ Phys.

 The perspective presented argues that quantum field theory exists in its current form due to its unique capability to harmonize quantum mechanics with special relativity, under some conditions.
 Our initial endeavor is to explore how symmetries, such as Lorentz invariance, manifest within a quantum context in the following aspects.